mdunlap28/GitTeamAssignment1/README.md

 Group members: Tim, Allen, David and Robert.

-Please add your names below as you access this file:
+Please add your file and then add your names below as you access this file:
 Marcey was Here!